Voyent/voyent.io.js/docs/voyent-admin-service.md

 #### Return value

-Promise with a JSON object containing a list of BridgeIt services.
+Promise with a JSON object containing a list of Voyent services.

 eg.